Coccinella novemnotata: Habitat

+Historic and extant distribution

-C. novemnotata has historically been native in North America to the United States and southern Canada.
+C. novemnotata has historically been native in North America— the United States and southern Canada.
+In the 1970s–1980s, Coccinella novemnotata was reported to be one of the most prevalent species in the Northeastern and continental US, and the southern regions of Canada.
+In Canada, the nine-spotted ladybeetle was once abundant from Vancouver Island to Quebec.
+One paper from 1998 also reported sightings in Guatemala and Mexico.

 C. novemnotata has become rare across its native range.
-It was once the most commonly collected coccinellid in the northeastern United States until the early 1990s with the last individuals collected for Maryland, Pennsylvania, and Delaware between 1986 and 1988, and another collection in Maine in 1992.
-Another specimen would not be collected in northeastern states until 14 years later in 2006.
+It was once the most commonly collected coccinellid in the Northeastern United States until the early 1990s with the last individuals collected from Maryland, Pennsylvania, and Delaware between 1986 and 1988, and another collection in Maine in 1992.
+A prominent effort of citizen science originating from Cornell University in New York has reported tens of sightings of the rare beetle in western states of the US, with nearly no sighting on the eastern side.
+In 2006, a singular C9 was located in Washington, DC after 14 years.
+In 2008, over 40 individual C. novemnotata and over 30 live specimens were collected exclusively from the western states.
 More recently, C. novemnotata has only been collected sporadically in the Midwest and west coast of the United States.

-Decline
+A 2015 Canadian report shows larger populations in provinces of British Columbia and Alberta, and smaller sightings in Ontario.

+Conservation status

-Invasive coccinellid species such as Harmonia axyridis are sometimes associated with the decline of C. novemnotata, but the species was becoming rare in some areas before the introduction and population increase of invasive lady beetles.
-Changing agricultural habitats have also been considered as another possible explanation, but recent studies do not suggest a correlation between C. novemnotata densities and land-use change.
+Invasive coccinellid species and changing agricultural habitats have been considered as possible explanations for their drastic decline, but recent studies do not suggest a correlation between C. novemnotata densities and invasive species density and land-use change.